betterwithdata/dnikit/docs/dev/contributing.rst

 (Optional) Install Git Large File Storage (LFS)
 ###############################################
-To track large files and binaries, DNIKit uses `Git LFS <https://git-lfs.github.com>`_, which replaces the actual file and history with a text pointer, and stores the file contents on GitHub.
+To track large files and binaries, DeepView uses `Git LFS <https://git-lfs.github.com>`_, which replaces the actual file and history with a text pointer, and stores the file contents on GitHub.